| Camp Rainey Mountain Diary July 1 through July 8, 2001

 chisel home?
 Should we make sure that someone signs up for Woodcarving next

+year to keep the string alive?
 Thursday is staff night off.
 We cooked foil dinners in the campsite.
 For

 dessert we had brownies.
 After dinner, half the boys went rappelling at Big